Hermit Ren: Plot

 Ren and Stimpy live in a house fashioned from an upside-down dead cow.
 While an abnormally stupid Stimpy plays his accordion, a mentally wrecked Ren takes a taxi home from work, which crashes at his doorstep; he also has to chase their neighbor's dog off their lawn.
 He is revealed to be involuntarily terminated (as shown by a pink slip) and is harassed for it.

 Ren eats dinner, overcooked chicken which Stimpy forgot in the kitchen, which burns his tongue greatly; Stimpy cools Ren's tongue with rotten milk.
 Ren is even more outraged and demands to be left alone.
 Ren decides to shave his beard, only for Stimpy to use his razor to hammer a portrait Ren had dropped at the beginning of the episode into the wall.
-The blunt razor shaves Ren's chin off, which alongside him stepping on the accordion, Stimpy being stupid, a cartoon on the television and the ringing telephone, makes Ren have Sensory overload, which makes him decide to leave Stimpy forever, departing with his belongings but not before returning the accordion.
+The blunt razor shaves Ren's chin off, which alongside him stepping on the accordion, Stimpy being stupid, a cartoon on the television and the ringing telephone, makes Ren have sensory overload, which makes him decide to leave Stimpy forever, departing with his belongings but not before returning the accordion.

 Ren joins the Hermit Union, where he is granted a cave on the condition that he receives no sunlight, does not bathe and does not make any friends.
 He revels in the idea of peace, solitude and no Stimpy.
-He finds a mummy, whom he intends to abuse, not before he announces the things he will do in the cave.
+He finds a mummy, whom he intends to abuse, but not before he announces the things he will do in the cave.
 Meanwhile, Stimpy foolishly bakes his accordion, believing Ren will come back.

 Seven months later, Ren had spent his days playing games with himself and stacking stones on top of each other to spend time while the mummy keeping him from going too insane as his imaginary friend.
 Hungry and malnourished, he decides to find food, with his delusions confusing bats with a cow's udder; he attempts to milk the "cow", much to the bats' discomfort.
 Ren confuses a rock with a relative of his, Old Man Farmer Höek, whose illusion mockingly convinces Ren to scavenge for food.
 Ren eats mushrooms and fungi on rocks as well as insects resting under rocks.
 Stimpy has also gone crazy from Ren's absence, making a statue of him out of earwax.